OscarGVelasco/LotsOfCells/readme.md

 ### Differential proportion test - two conditions

-The main feature of LotOfCells is the testing of differences in proportions, combined with a simulation of a random distribution to evaluate how extreme the observations might be.
+The main feature of lotsOfCells is the testing of differences in proportions, combined with a simulation of a random distribution to evaluate how extreme the observations might be.
 To compare the proportions of a specific class between two conditions, define the two classes and their order from the `main_variable` column.
 Optionally, the `sample_id` column (or another sub-class level) can be set to account for per-sample heterogeneity in the computational simulation.

 ***NOTE: for significance testing we recommend an $\alpha$ value of 0.001**